 Sec.
-4305P Past Due Accounts; Renewal A loan may be renewed for such amount and period as may be agreed upon between the pawnshop and the pawner, subject to the pawnshop and the pawner, subject to the same conditions provided in this Part for new loans.
+4305P (2016 - 4171P) Past Due Accounts; Renewal.
+A loan may be renewed for such amount and period as may be agreed upon between the pawnshop and the pawner, subject to the same conditions provided in this Part for new loans.

-No loan shall be renewed or its maturity date extended unless a new pawn ticket as defined in Sec.
-4102P shall be issued indicating the new term of the loan agreed upon by the pawnshop and the pawner.
-(Circular No. 656 dated 02 June 2009)
+No loan shall be renewed or its maturity date extended unless a new pawn ticket as defined in Subsec.
+4101P.2 shall be issued indicating the new term of the loan agreed upon by the pawnshop and the pawner.
+(Circular No. 656 dated 02 June 2009, as ameded by Circular No. 938 dated 23 December 2016)

-§ 4305P.1 Right of pawner to redeem pawn within ninety (90) days from maturity
+§ 4305P.1 (2016 - 4171P.1) Right of pawner to redeem pawn within ninety (90) days from maturity.
 A pawner who fails to pay or renew his loan with a pawnshop on the date it falls due shall have ninety (90) days from the date of maturity of the loan within which to redeem the pawn by paying the principal amount of the loan plus the amount of interest that shall have accrued thereon.
 The amount of interest due and payable after the maturity date of the loan shall be computed upon redemption based on the sum of the principal loan and interest earned as of the date of maturity.
-The procedures to be followed in case the pawner fails to redeem his pawn are prescribed in Sec.
-4324P.